What is Invoice Financing?

 We have made it possible for your business to get access to 100% unsecured loans, i.e., no collateral, and you can expect to receive funding approval within 48 hours.
 Pay-per-usage financing (invoice and purchase order financing) allows you to pay your loan interest according to the length taken to service the loan.

 Does my business qualify?

-As compared to banks and other factoring companies, the application process can be done entirely online with approval under 48 hours or even less and at a much affordable interest rate.
-To qualify for an Invoice Financing loan with Validus, your business must be a registered business on ACRA, has been operating for at least two years, and has a minimum annual revenue of at least SGD 500k.
+Compared to banks and other factoring companies, the application process can be done entirely online with approval under 48 hours or even less and at a much affordable interest rate.
+To qualify for an Invoice Financing loan with Validus, your business must be a registered business on ACRA, operating for at least two years, and has a minimum annual revenue of at least SGD 500k.